13 Underrated U.S. National Parks You Really Should Visit This Year

 Since Big Bend is only about 90 minutes from the small, artistic town of Marfa, they “make for a great combination,” Aynbinder says, especially as part of a West Texas road trip.

-Sand dunes in front of mountains at Great Sand Dunes National Park.
+Sand dunes in front of mountains at Great Sand Dunes National Park

-Photo by Zack Frank
+Photo by Eric Brinley/Shutterstock

 6. Great Sand Dunes National Park